2024–2025 Florida Citrus Production Guide: Useful Websites and Mobile Apps

 https://fawn.ifas.ufl.edu/

-FAWN provides weather data for the entire state from weather stations maintained by UF/IFAS and local farm weather stations.
+FAWN provides weather data for the entire state from weather stations maintained by UF/IFAS and local farms.
 For each weather station, the website provides current and historical readings of temperature, wind, rainfall, soil temperature at 10 cm, sunlight (in Rads), heat index, and dew point that you can view in table or graphical format.
 In addition, there are tools to assist the grower, including a cold-protection toolkit, forecast tracker, chill-hour accumulation, evapotranspiration, and irrigation scheduling.
-The FAWN Freeze Alert system is a new feature with a mobile phone alert of when to start and stop cold-protection irrigation.
-The Citrus Pesticide Application tool provides information for your site on the weather conditions for pesticide application to help you schedule a time for safe application.
-Click on the weather station closest to your site from the map on the home page, and access the tools on the left side of the page or from the tabs at the top of the page.
+The FAWN Freeze Alert system is a feature with a mobile phone alert of when to start and stop cold-protection irrigation.
+The Citrus Pesticide Application tool provides a tabular display of current and forecasted weather conditions from a selected FAWN site.
+The data is considered important to consider in determining favorable spray application conditions.
+Click on the weather station closest to your site from the map on the home page and access the tools on the left side of the page or from the tabs at the top of the page.

 Windy